Don't miss out - BYDFi new user bonus is now LIVE! Join BYDFi & unlock up to $2,000 in rewards. Claim Bonus! 🎁

 Interestingly enough, not all that many user Ledger Nano S Plus reviews mention the pricing aspect of the wallet.
 They should, though!

-The Nano S is more-affordable, while the Nano X is a lot more expensive.
-This puts the Nano S Plus in a pretty comfortable spot, in the middle - both in regards to its price, as well as functionality!
+The Nano S Plus is more affordable compared to the Nano X, Flex, and Stax.
+This puts the Nano S Plus in a pretty comfortable spot, in the entry point - both in regards to its price, as well as functionality!

 All in all, one thing’s for certain - the price tag attached to the product in question really does emphasize its position in Ledger’s catalog!